trpc/trpc/www/docs/further/further-reading.md

 ## Relationship to GraphQL

-If you are already have a custom GraphQL-server for your project; don't use tRPC.
+If you are already have a custom GraphQL-server for your project you may not want to use tRPC.
 GraphQL is amazing; it's great to be able to make a flexible API where each consumer can pick just the data needed for it.

 The thing is, GraphQL isn't that easy to get right - ACL is needed to be solved on a per-type basis, complexity analysis, and performance are all non-trivial things.